Pubarche: Geographical location and nutritional needs

 Geographical location and zones also plays a part in the timing of pubarche.
 A study was done in different zones in Nigeria and found that males in the Northeast, Northwest, and Southwest had an earlier timing of pubarche compared to the males in the Southeast, whereas females had delayed pubarche in the Southeast regions of Nigeria.
 Within these regions, socio-economic classes were also taken into consideration.
 They found that households with a higher economic status posed an increased risk of premature, or an early onset of pubarche, possibly related to food being easily accessible.
 Nutrition is vital in adolescent development.
 Failure to meet average nutritional needs, such as calcium and vitamin D for bone growth, may result in growth stunting.
 Over-nourishment and/or living a sedentary lifestyle can lead to obesity which can also affect adolescent pubarche.
-The Dietary Guidelines for Americans 2010 declared that females between the ages of 9 and 13 year should meet a caloric intake of 1400 to 2200, while females between the ages of 14 and 18 years should meet a caloric intake of 1800 to 2400 calories a day.
+The Dietary Guidelines for Americans 2010 declared that females between the ages of 9 and 13 years should meet a caloric intake of 1400 to 2200, while females between the ages of 14 and 18 years should meet a caloric intake of 1800 to 2400 calories a day.

 Premature pubarche

 Premature pubarche, or precocious pubarche, refers to the appearance of pubic hair before the age of 8 in females or before the age of 9 in males.
 Premature pubarche is one marker of "incomplete, partial, or dissociated precocious puberty", where incomplete puberty refers to the premature development of one secondary sexual characteristic, such as premature thelarche or premature pubarche.
 Premature adrenarche, as indicated by elevated levels of steroids that are naturally produced by the body (e.g., DHEAS), is the most common cause of premature pubarche.
 Premature pubarche is linked to adrenarcheal androgen levels with dehydroepiandrosterone sulfate (DHEAS) of 40–130 ųg/dL.

 However, premature pubarche may also arise independently of adrenarche.
-Premature pubarche is a subset of precocious puberty which divide into 1) true precocious puberty that includes complete and central precocious puberty and 2) incomplete puberty which has 3 subsets: premature thelacrche, premature pubarche and isolated menarche.
+Premature pubarche is a subset of precocious puberty which divide into 1) true precocious puberty that includes complete and central precocious puberty and 2) incomplete puberty, which has three subsets: premature thelacrche, premature pubarche and isolated menarche.
 When adrenarche, an increase in adrenal androgen production, central puberty, and all disease-causing conditions have been excluded, the term isolated premature pubarche is used to describe the unexplained development of pubic hair at an early age in people without other hormonal or physical changes of puberty.
 Other potential indicators of premature puberty should also be considered when diagonosing premature pubarche, such as hyperandrogenemia (high levels of androgen in the blood) and virilization.

 Premature pubarche is also a symptom of other hormone- and puberty-related medical conditions, including polycystic ovary syndrome, and classic and non-classic congenital adrenal hyperplasia.